 Eastern Institute of Technology, Hawkes Bay

 The Eastern Institute of Technology is one of the most popular choices for pursuing diploma courses in New Zealand.
 It is one of New Zealand’s top-rated institutes of technology and polytechnics for research.
-It offers over 130 qualifications from certificate and diploma, to degrees and postgraduate level at its multiple campuses in Hawkes Bay, Tairawhiti, and Auckland.
+It offers over 130 qualifications from certificates and diplomas, to degrees and postgraduate levels at its multiple campuses in Hawkes Bay, Tairawhiti, and Auckland.
 The institute offers industry-ready courses leading to employment opportunities after the completion of the course.